openchange/website/src/index.md

-**The OpenChange project team is proud to announce the release of OpenChange 2.0 QUADRANT**.  <br/><br/> This major release provides Outlook Anywhere support support for OpenChange server, formely known as RPC over HTTP.
-This service allows clients using Microsoft Outlook to connect to their Exchange servers from outside the corporate network.  <br/><br/> [See the release notes for more info &raquo;](/developers/relnotes/2.0-quadrant.html)
+**The OpenChange project team is proud to announce the release of OpenChange 2.0 QUADRANT**.  <br/><br/> This major release provides Outlook Anywhere support for OpenChange server, formely known as RPC over HTTP.
+This service allows clients using Microsoft Outlook to connect to their Exchange servers from outside the corporate network.
+<br/><br/> [See the release notes for more info
+&raquo;](/developers/relnotes/2.0-quadrant.html)

 </div>